 This policy has been shared with all staff and governors.
 Relevant information is collated annually and reported to governors by the head teacher in her reports.
-Other stakeholders have access to this information via published governing board minutes which are displayed in school and on the school web-site.
+Other stakeholders have access to this information via published governing board minutes which are displayed in school.